Recently searched

 USB cables, an abbreviation of Universal Serial Bus cables, are some of the most popular cable types available due to their ease of use, low cost of implementation, and compatibility with many operating systems and platforms.
 They are often used to connect a plethora of electronic devices to a computer or each other.
 USB cables were developed in the 1990s to help simplify the connections between computers and peripherals such as printers, keyboards, cameras, and more.

-How do USB cables work?
 A USB cable typically has four different wires that correspond to different colours.
 The green and white wires carry data, while the black and red wires power the cable.
 More specifically, the red wire acts as the positive wire and carries five volts, while the black one is the negative wire – also known as the ground wire.

-Types of USB cables Each USB cable is designed with its own specific purpose and device compatibility.
-If you are looking to select the right cable for your business needs, the first thing to do is to understand the different types of cables available out there.
-Below are a few commonly used USB connection types.
+Each USB cable is designed with its own specific purpose and device compatibility.
+If you are looking to select the right cable for your business needs, the first thing to do is to understand the different USB cable types available out there.
+Below are different commonly used USB connectors:

-USB B (type B) This type of USB cable is less common than type A cables.
+This type of USB cable is less common than type A cables.
 Type B cables are instead almost square and are mainly used to connect scanners, printers, routers, game consoles, and other periphery devices to computers.
 Type B cables and ports support nearly all versions of USBs, from USB 1.1 to USB 3.1.
 That said, type B cables are becoming less common as the size of electronic devices is shrinking.

-USB C (type C)
+USB C (Type C)

-Micro USB Micro-USB connectors are smaller versions of USB A and USB B cables and are popular on mobile devices, digital cameras, tablets, Bluetooth speakers, and more.
+Micro-USB connectors are smaller versions of USB A and USB B cables and are popular on mobile devices, digital cameras, tablets, Bluetooth speakers, and more.
 They are also reversible.

-Mini USB Mini USB connectors were once popular but are now less common.
+Mini USB connectors were once popular but are now less common.
 They come in two categories – Mini A and Mini B. These cables were often used to connect older smartphones, digital cameras, and other portable or handheld devices.

 Applications of USB Cables